 The secret?
 Snickers bars.

 Folded into the banana bread batter are chunks of Snickers, maybe one or two missing because we all need snacks to keep us going, and once baked, the surface of the loaf is speckled with small puddles of oozing caramel chocolate.
 Cut yourself a slice and you’ll find molten chocolatey pockets and clusters of peanuts to break up the soft crumb.

-All those mouth-watering flavours aside, what of this banana bread?
+All those mouth-watering flavours aside, what of this peanut butter banana bread?

 For a cake with one iconic flavour, it’s amazing how many variations you can find.
 There are banana breads with brown sugars, white sugar, and treacle or syrup like a banana sticky toffee pudding.
 They can be light and fluffy with cream cheese frosting or spiced, moist and dense with ripe fruit.

 This recipe combines brown sugar with white for a paler cake yet is still balanced with caramel notes, plus there’s a dash of vanilla extract.
 As for the banana, only two are needed, ideally soft and easy to mash.
 And then the peanut butter, it’s smooth and creamy and the literal icing on the cake for peanut butter banana bread.

 Here’s a secret to find optimal mashable bananas (the credit for this trick goes entirely to Olivia Potts!):

 If you are making banana bread in a hurry, which I’m sure happens more often than we expect, a great option is to keep some unripe bananas in the freezer.
 To defrost, cover them in boiling water and then peel away their skins to find super soft and creamy banana beneath.